 Now, reboot your computer.
 After rebooting your computer, check if Windows still adding the EN-US keyboard layout on your computer.

 Changing Region Settings on your computer will help you to fix this problem on your computer.

-2. In Control Panel window, click on the option “View by:” and select “Category” option.
-Now, click on “Change date,time or number formats” on your computer.
+2. In the Control Panel window, click on the option “View by:” and select the “Category” option.

-3. In Region window, go to “Administrative” tab.
-In Administrative tab, under ‘Language for non-Unicode Programs‘ settings click on “Change system locale…“.
+5. In the Administrative tab, under ‘Language for non-Unicode Programs‘ settings click on “Change system locale…“.

-4. In Region Settings window, click on the “Current system locale:” and select the option as your choice (For example, we have chosen “English (United States)” language ).
-Click on “OK” to save the changes on your computer.
+6. In the Region Settings window, click on the “Current system locale:” and choose the system locale language according to your settings (For example, we have chosen “English (United States)” language ).

 Reboot your computer to let the changes take effect on your computer.